Protecting our oceans

 Thirteen of the proposed new Marine Conservation Zones lie next to our land, including the examples below.

-We will be submitting a response to Defra in support of designating all 41 sites, and the addition of the proposed species and habitats to existing Marine Conservation Zones.
+We submitted a response to Defra in support of designating all 41 sites, and the addition of the proposed species and habitats to existing Marine Conservation Zones.